spacemangames55555/Rumblejam/docs/GDD.md

 **Pending-pick and results screens are partial fixes.** Presence rides state so a lost close cannot softlock a panel open, but an offer's contents still ride the open event — a lost open is a missed level-up pick.
 Similarly `st.over` stops a client stranding in a dead world but the results payload still rides `end`.
 Both are noted in code where the next reader hits them.

-**Summons are the largest untested area of the composed-action schema.** Deliberately excluded from every patch so far, and the largest bespoke category in the source project.
-Test them in a patch where they are the subject.
+**Summons are the largest untested area of the composed-action schema.** They were the largest bespoke category in the source project, and the "420 skills are data" claim is unverified against them. §8.5 now specifies both classes' mechanics; the patch that builds them should treat the schema question as its primary finding, not a side effect — if summons need bespoke handlers, that is worth knowing before the remaining ten classes are authored.

 **Twelve class engines exist only as design.** §8.3 specifies them; only Footing and Marrow's `armor` are implemented.